MAAP-Project/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/README.md

  * `required_class_types_args_tiler`: For all parameters that the TiTiler endpoint accepts, this variable checks to make sure that the argument that the user passes is the correct class type that complies with what the TiTiler is expecting.
  * `tile_format_args`: This list represents the accepted arguments for the `tile_format` variable.
 If TiTiler changes then this variable might need to change as well.
  * `pixel_selection_args`: This list represents the accepted arguments for the `pixel_selection` variable.
 If TiTiler changes then this variable might need to change as well.
   * `getting_xml_endpoint`: This is the code that executes to extract the wmts endpoint from the mosaic json request post.
 For this code to execute correctly, the request variable needs to be named r.
-If the formatting of TiTiler endpoint request posts changes, then this variable may need to change as well.
+If the formatting of TiTiler endpoint request post changes, then this variable may need to change as well.
   * `web_starts`: All TiTiler endpoints (`posting_tiler_endpoint`, `endpoint_published_data`, `endpoints_tiler.values()`) are required to start with one of these `web_starts`.
 This variable may be changed if you only want secure endpoints, i.e. change this to just a list of https://.
 Links starting with s3:// fall into a separate category than the TiTiler endpoints
  * `default_handle_as`: Default `handle_as` argument for `load_layer_config`.
 For more on documentation see [https://github.com/MAAP-Project/maap-jupyter-ide/blob/develop/user\_guides/ipycmc.md#class-mapcmc](https://github.com/MAAP-Project/maap-jupyter-ide/blob/develop/user_guides/ipycmc.md#class-mapcmc)
  * `default_ops_load_layer_config`: Default `default_ops` argument for `load_layer_config`.
 For more on documentation see [https://github.com/MAAP-Project/maap-jupyter-ide/blob/develop/user\_guides/ipycmc.md#class-mapcmc](https://github.com/MAAP-Project/maap-jupyter-ide/blob/develop/user_guides/ipycmc.md#class-mapcmc)